jorgeramira/ha-plant-tracking/README.md

 - Manual tracking of last fertilization
 - Thresholds per plant family to flag when attention is needed
 - Color-coded, reusable dashboard cards for each plant
-- Morning notifications with summaries of any problems
+- Morning notifications with summaries of any problems (work in progress)

 It’s all powered by Home Assistant, with integrations and sensors tied together through SQL, Jinja, and a ton of helpers.
+The key is to keep a logic for the names of the sensors, and then we are able to dyanmically retrieve all the corresponding sensors based on their name, wherever we need them.

 The result is a dashboard that’s **data-rich but practical** — you stay in control while the system quietly keeps track of everything.